Instance-JS/Instance/docs/proofs/Mass-is-probability-3.md

 Here is the formalization of the concept: **"The Universe's Probability of existing was nonzero in the first place, that means Probability itself has structural bias."**

+> Built within WHAT, you may ask?
+The *sixth* dimension, obviously.
+But we're not getting into that right now.
+Cause I don't think you're ready, if it's what I think it is.
+>
+> Hint: If mass IS Probability, and your body is made of matter, then what exactly does that say, when the body you inhabit, is Conscious of its own existence? 😉
+>
+> ...

 ***

 ## The Axiom of Non-Zero Emergence